SAP-samples/cloud-btp-cli-api-codejam/exercises/01-installing/README.md

   && chmod +x getbtpcli
 ```

   > The `getbtpcli` script itself will be placed in whatever directory you happen to be in, which will be your home directory, which is fine.
-So you'll need to specify the relative path to it when running it, like this: `./getbtpcli`.
+So you'll need to specify the relative path to it when running it, like this: `./getbtpcli` (because your home directory is traditionally not included in the list of directories in your `PATH` environment variable).

 👉 Run the script with the test mode option just to check what the latest version of the btp CLI is (the output will be something like "Version is 2.14.0"):